OctopusDeploy/docs/src/pages/docs/best-practices/octopus-administration/index.md

 hideInThisSection: true
 ---

 This section covers our recommendations and implementation guides for anyone responsible and accountable for administrating Octopus Deploy for their organization.
+This section is applicable for Octopus Cloud and self-hosted Octopus Deploy (Octopus Server).

 The topics covered are: